waynecarter/simple-intelligence/service/use-cases/README.md

 ---

 Stay tuned for updates—we’re continuously adding new features and content to the platform.
-Make sure to [watch this repository](https://github.com/waynecarter/simple-intelligence) to get notified about the latest updates.
+Make sure to [watch this repository](https://github.com/waynecarter/simple-intelligence) to get notified about the latest.